lprfacial247/eclipse-ubuntu-2204/readme.txt

 	Fortunately, there is now a make target using a small script that circumvents this problem, by forcing CMake to create the project files in the directory of your package (and not the build/ folder).
 Proceed as follows:

-	Open a terminal, roscd into the folder of your package, and execute:
+	Open a terminal, "roscd" into the folder of your package, and execute:
+		[ roscd <package_name> ]

 		[ make eclipse-project ]

 	You will now find two Eclipse files in your package.
 It is not recommended to add them to the repository, as they contain absolute links and will be different for different users checking out your software.

-	Note that if you change anything to your manifest.xml, you will have to run this script again, which will overwrite your Eclipse project file and thereby reverting all manual changes to the project settings.
+	Note that if you change anything to your "manifest.xml", you will have to run this script again, which will overwrite your Eclipse project file and thereby reverting all manual changes to the project settings.

 	Note: Simply running the cmake Eclipse generator like